hrbrmstr/rstudioconf2017/README.md

-Slides, data and some code from rstudioconf::2017
+Slides, data and some code from rstudio::conf 2017

 ![](readme.png)